 - Submit an additional (third) letter of recommendation from a member of your community who knows you well.
 If you submit an “other” letter of recommendation through the Common Application or Coalition Application, that letter may be used.

 All applications must be submitted by January 2, 2020 and complete in our office by January 6, 2020.
-For best consideration, we encourage you to submit your applications by December 15, 2019.

 William H. and Elizabeth Gray Danforth